 Generally speaking, a data column needs to exist in order for the app to save any data for a customer.
-Since data columns are created automatically when adding fields in the app's form builder, you normally shouldn't need to take any additional steps to ensure that your customer data will be saved when a form is submitted.
+Data columns are created automatically when adding fields in the app's form builder, so you shouldn't need to take any additional steps to ensure that your customer data will be saved when a form is submitted.

 Each data column has the following attributes:

 Label - A human-friendly name for the data column.

 Key - A unique, machine-friendly name for referencing the data column.

 Data type - Indicates the type of data being stored.

 Here's an overview of the different data types that are currently supported:

 single_line_text- Used for simple strings of text (single line only; no line breaks)

 text- Used for complex strings of text with multiple lines